-Field visits by the KP Field Teams
+Field visits by the KP-Zone Field Teams

-Since its inception, the KP field team of ME&IE Consultants has conducted baseline and impact surveys for 205 watercourses in KP and 40 in GB.
-Additionally, they have completed baseline and impact surveys for 79 water storage tanks in KP and 15 in GB.
-The team also carried out impact assessment field visits for 5 PLL interventions in KP.
+From inception to date the KP field team of ME&IE Consultants conducted baseline vis-a'-vis impact surveys of 205 watercourses in KP and 40 in GB.
+Moreover, the consultants had completed baseline vis-a-vis impact surveys of 79 water storage tanks in KP and 15 in GB.
+Impact assessment field visits of 05 PLL interventions were also carried out in KP.